Preston Bradley: Peoples Church

 Peoples Church of Chicago called Bradley to be its pastor before 1914.
 He based his ministry on the creed of "the Good, the True and the Beautiful" and affiliating with the Unitarian Conference.
 In 1926, the Church moved into its home at 941 W. Lawrence.
 Bradley built the Church into a major Chicago institution with four thousand members.
 His radio program reached millions of listeners.
 The Church continued to grow, adding new buildings.
 It was "one of the most largely attended liberal churches in the world".
 Bradley retired from the church in 1968, but continued to give sermons and radio programs until 1976.

+The Peoples Church of Chicago was one of the first megachurches.
+Bradley applied the teachings of the Moody Bible Institute in a liberal religion frame.
+He used his charismatic showmanship to draw crowds, earning the nickname "Protestant Pope of Chicago".
+The Peoples Church shriveled after his death.

 Writer Irna Phillips, a lifelong Chicago resident, credited Bradley's radio sermons with inspiring her creation of the soap opera Guiding Light, which ran on radio and then on television for a total of 72 years.

+Preston Bradley Hall, in the Chicago Cultural Center, is named for him.

+Positions

+Some of his preaching "defied obscenity laws," which made him unpopular.
+He took anti-fascist and pro-civil rights stands that further impacted his popularity.